fdietz/vue_components_book_manuscript/5-headless-components.md

 </Toggle>
 ```

 We start with a button which toggles the `active` state.
 The `active` and `toggle` props are passed along via a `slot-scope` as seen already in the previous chapter.
-The `change` event is useful to users of the component to get notified of changes.
+The `change` event is useful to users of the `Toggle` component to get notified of changes.

 The template of our `Toggle` only really needs to use the `slot` mechanism to pass these props along: